- While Mima is filming the rape scene, the actor playing her rapist apologizes to her between takes.Actor: Im so sorry.

-Taking the ending as itís presented (and not as another delusion) in the dub, Mima got her happy ending, as she's a perfectly normal and well-adjusted young actress.
-Itís nice to see she didn't go through hell for nothing.
+- Taking the ending as its presented (and not as another delusion), Mima got her happy ending, as she's a perfectly normal and well-adjusted young actress.
+Its nice to see she didn't go through hell for nothing.

-Becomes creepy later on, but it's sort of heartwarming when Mr Me-Mania defends Mima during her last concert from some punks throwing cans at her onstage.
+- Even though he turns out to be an unhinged creep, It's sort of heartwarming when Me-Mania defends Mima during her last concert from some punks throwing cans at her onstage.
 He gets beaten up for her, and when the crowd sees the punks off, Mima offers him a small smile of thanks, which he happily reciprocates.

 - The fact that, in spite of everything Rumi's done, Mima willingly dives in front of a lorry to save her.
 And succeeds.